iosifidisvasileios/AnnotatedTweets2RDF/README.md

 10. Hashtags: String: If text contains hashtags we remove the char "#" and concatenate the hashtags with whitespace char " ".
 If no hashtags appear on text then we have stored "null;"

+# Deployment

+After you generate the jar file you can deploy the code on spark distributed system.

+We provide a class for generating the tuples and also some other classes for generating statistics from the dataset.

+Class 'RdfExtractor' is responsible for generating the tuples.
+As arguments it receives:

+0. Directory of your dataset (String)
+1. Percentage of the dataset's input (if you want full dataset set to 100)
+2. output directory

+i.e "spark-submit --class RdfExtractor file_name.jar input_directory/ 100 output_directory/"